MobilizeNet/VBMigration/README.md

 Improve the maintenance of an application
 Increase developer productivity
-Consolidate your company's valuable software assets Avoid obsolescence of outdated software [support for VB 6 ended on April 8th, 2008 ](https://docs.microsoft.com/en-us/previous-versions/visualstudio/visual-basic-6/visual-basic-6-support-policy?redirectedfrom=MSDN).
+Consolidate your company's valuable software assets Avoid **obsolescence of outdated software** [support for VB 6 ended on April 8th, 2008 ](https://docs.microsoft.com/en-us/previous-versions/visualstudio/visual-basic-6/visual-basic-6-support-policy?redirectedfrom=MSDN).
 Maintain competitive advantage

-# What to see some samples ?

-We are sure that you will like to see what the VBUC can do for you.

-* You can take a look at our [Reference Sample Application called Salmon King Seafood (SKS)](https://github.com/MobilizeNet/SKS).
-This is a fictions company that sells seafood.
-We provide the VB6 code as well as the migrated code to C#, to .NET Core and to ASP.NET Core.
-* We also prepared with Microsoft an extended sample for their [Tailwind Azure Demos](https://azureappsdemomap.com/tailwind) this demo is a Point of Sale Application that is [migrated from VB6 to Desktop and then to Azure](https://github.com/microsoft/TailwindTraders-PointOfSale).

 # Some more interestings links with Information about Migrating from VB6 to .NET or .NET Core.